Terrorism in New Zealand: Huntly rail bridge bombing

 On 30 April 1951, during an industrial dispute, a rail bridge three miles from Huntly, on the Glen Afton branch line, was dynamited.
 Although the morning passenger train ran over the damaged bridge, it did not collapse.
 After regular railway line patrols were commenced, trains ran normally again the next day.
 Sidney Holland, the Prime Minister of the time, called it an "infamous act of terrorism".
 Academic Lance Beath writes that the bombing might not be considered a "terrorist" incident because there was no intent to kill or injure people and the only objective was blocking supplies.
-Though author Len Richardson accepts the police assessment that the explosion was intended to intimidate open-cast mineworkers.
+Conversely, author Len Richardson accepts the police assessment that the explosion was intended to intimidate open-cast mineworkers.

-Ward bomb killing

-Dunedin lawyer James Patrick Ward was killed by a parcel bomb sent to his office on 5 February 1962.
-Ward suffered heavy injuries to his chest and right arm, with his left hand being blown off, after several operations at Dunedin hospital Ward failed to recover from his injuries.
-The explosion also destroyed his desk and the exterior facing window of his office.
-The police never solved the crime and described it as "one of the most callous murders in the history of New Zealand crime."

 Vietnam War protests

-In 1969–70 there were multiple bombings and attempted bombings of military bases and other sites related to the New Zealand military.
-The bombings were in protest against New Zealand's involvement in the Vietnam War.
-On one occasion, in 1969, four students who were protesting against the war attempted to blow up the flagpole at Waitangi treaty grounds, the site of Waitangi Day celebrations.
+In 1969–70 there was an alleged attempt to bomb the Waitangi flagpole, although any credible evidence of this occurrence is hard to find.
+Aside from the alleged flagpole bombing attempts, the intense protests against New Zealand's involvement in the Vietnam War mostly involved throwing red paint (symbolic of blood) and flour.

-Anti-Apartheid protests
+Anti-apartheid protests

 In 1976 the Hutt Recreation Ground in Lower Hutt hosted the Men's Softball World Championship.
-The tournament was controversial due to the participation of Apartheid era South Africa.
-Prior to the tournament start, an opponent to South Africa's involvement, planted an incendiary bomb in the middle of the ground's softball diamond which exploded and damaged a 10 metre radius.
+The tournament was controversial due to the participation of a team from Apartheid South Africa.
+Prior to the tournament start, an opponent to South Africa's involvement planted an incendiary bomb in the middle of the ground's softball diamond, which exploded and damaged a 10 metre radius.
 A caller then rang the Wellington newspaper, The Dominion, and claimed responsibility.

 Wanganui Computer Centre bombing

 On 18 November 1982, a suicide bomb attack was made against a facility housing the main computer system of the New Zealand Police, Courts, Ministry of Transport and other law enforcement agencies, in Whanganui.
-The attacker, a punk rock anarchist named Neil Roberts, was the only person killed, and the computer system was undamaged.
+The attacker, an anarchist named Neil Roberts, was the only person killed, and the computer system was undamaged.